ds-04/openldap_hints/README.md

 <h1>Apache Directory Studio</h1>

+<h2>How to tunnel for Apache DS</h2>

+ssh -L 9000:server_IP:636 ssh_alias_server_intermediate

+Then point Apache DS at localhost:9000 in connection setup

 <h2>How to access cn=config (the configuration database) using Apache DS.</h2>

 - You need an olcRootDN entry, its important the suffix is correct to apply this